renaudjenny/SwiftClockUI/README.md

 * Arms move when date are set (take hour and minute in account)
 * Move the Arms change the date (hour and minute depending on wich arm you've moved)

+## TODO

+* 📷 Add some demo pictures
+* 📲 Add the link to the differnts apps who are using this library
+* 🐞 Fix the bug while dragging the arms it's moving in the opposite direction
+* 👆 Add a bigger zone for dragging arms, it's not easy with the mouse on macOS
+* 👾 Add a smooth animation while resizing the window
+* ⚠️  Address TODO and FIXME
+* 🧽 Add Linter rules